Amdrel/jamiekuppens.com/content/post/wtf-is-a-scene-graph/index.md

 ## Making the Camera Work

 Generating the transforms for the camera mostly the same sans a few additions.
 A view and projection matrix are created alongside the local and world transforms.
 Generating the view matrix from the world transform is tricky when using `lookAt` to generate the matrix.
 The `lookAt` function requires an up vector and one needs to be calculated as the camera can have any arbitrary rotation and we can’t just make it point up (FPS style) like a lot of other guides do.
+Lots of this code is based off of work from [A Camera Implementation in C](https://tuttlem.github.io/2013/12/30/a-camera-implementation-in-c.html).

 {{< highlight cpp >}}
 PerspectiveCamera::PerspectiveCamera(std::string name, glm::vec3 position,